nchitale/ai-liner/README.md

 Using a chi-squared test we obtained the most correlated terms with each committee (for example, "oxygen" and "airway" for AN - Anesthesiology).

 *More info on FDA medical device committees available here: https://www.fda.gov/advisorycommittees/committeesmeetingmaterials/medicaldevices/medicaldevicesadvisorycommittee/default.htm

+To view the model selection process, see "committees.py".
+To get results from the selected model, download and run the "keywords-to-committees.ipynb" Jupyter notebook.
+Further instructions for downloading relevant data are within the notebook.
+Line 62 has a function that takes in a medical keyword and outputs the most associated FDA committee, and line 63 shows sample output for this function.
+Lines 64 and 65 publish the function to the TabPy server so that it can be linked with additional steps in the pipeline to score a medical device for viability.